SNU-LIST/QSMnet/README.md

   ```
   * Save data with the same orientation and polarity as val_input.mat, val_mask.mat, and val_label.mat files in 'Data/Train/' folder.
    <img src="https://user-images.githubusercontent.com/29892433/64081330-5f2b9600-cd3a-11e9-9ff2-20e1e0ef2996.jpg" width="50%" height="50%">

-### Training data
-* The source data for training can be shared to academic institutions.
-Request should be sent to snu.list.software@gmail.com.
-For each request, individual approval from our institutional review board is required (i.e. takes time)

 ### Training process
 * Requirements in python library